 Saturday October 23rd

 Wind and rain made flying impossible for most of the opening day, but de Caters made a short flight at around five o'clock.
-He flew some 600 metres at altitudes of 4-5 metres, to the applause of the crowds, who finally got something in return for their waiting, even though the flight was cut short by the gusty wind.
+He flew some 600 metres at altitudes of 4-5 metres, to the applause of the crowds, who finally got something in return for their waiting even though the flight was cut short by the gusty wind.
 De Caters was not pleased and decided to make another flight.
 This quickly ended in tears when the plane was caught by a gust.
 One of its wings was raised by the wind, "like a sign of distress", before the plane crashed to the ground.
 Officials were rushed to the accident site by cars and two doctors arrived in gallop.
-Thankfully de Caters had escaped with only a cut nose when the plane flipped inverted and was found standing by the wreckage, lighting a cigarette and contemplating the damages.
+Thankfully de Caters had escaped with only a cut nose when the plane flipped inverted.
+He was found standing by the wreckage, lighting a cigarette and contemplating the damages.
 Mr de Vos, the Mayor of Antwerp, congratulated him and expressed his pleasure that it was an Antwerpian who had made the flight in Antwerp.
-"The first crash too", replied de Caters… He had a spare plane, so he was not out of the meeting.
+"The first crash too", de Caters replied, tongue firmly in cheek… He had a spare machine, so he was not out of the meeting.

 Sunday 24 October